 - Be creative.
-Think of ways to reuse C&D waste.
+Think of ways to reuse construction and demolition waste waste.
 Consider reusing materials from an old building in a new building on the same site.

 - Plan ahead.
 It’s important to estimate the quantity and type of materials that will be generated during construction.
-Consider repurposing materials through the Take it Back directory.
+Consider repurposing materials through the Waste Wizard.

 - Consider recycling materials that can’t be reused.
 Recyclable materials include clean wood, metals, gypsum drywall and cardboard/paper.